The saxophone buying guide

 The saxophone has a special, individual sound and is popular in many musical styles.
 Each player can develop his or her own sound with his or her own playing technique and choice of mouthpiece and reed.
 It is therefore particularly popular as a solo instrument in jazz.
 Due to its warm timbre, it has quickly established itself there.

 In wind and jazz orchestras, the saxophone often forms the transition between the woodwinds and the brass.
 It combines the volume of a brass player with the warm sound of a woodwind player.
 The saxophone is also still popular in pop music, ska and rock’n’roll.
+Check out our in-depth article of the world’s most famous saxophone players to learn who uses which saxophone pitch.

 The saxophone is a single-reed instrument.
 The sound is produced by a single reed.
 This reed is made of wood, which is why the saxophone is also a woodwind instrument.
 A tone is produced when the reed vibrates at the embouchure.
 This continues to vibrate in the body and can be changed by operating the keys.